elastic/beats/x-pack/dockerlogbeat/readme.md

 This code is a working MVP for a [docker logging plugin](https://docs.docker.com/engine/extend/plugins_logging/).
 With the proper config, it can send logs to elasticsearch.
 ## Build and install

 To build and install, just run `mage Package`.
 The build process happens entire within docker.
-The only external dependency is [mage](https://github.com/magefile/mage#installation)
+The only external dependencies are [mage](https://github.com/magefile/mage#installation) and golang.

 ## Running